 If you’d rather stay in the city itself, take the time to wander through the main town, enjoy the beautiful beaches and just take in the cool vibes of this underrated Southern Californian city.

 The main street is filled with cool shops, cafes, restaurants and bars that are worth browsing and checking out.
 Walk along the main Ventura Beach and enjoy the Pacific winds and sea air.
-Stroll up the classic pier and watch the surfers catch some incredible waves.
+Stroll up the classic pier and watch the surfers catch some incredible waves (or try surfing yourself!)

 There are lots of cool shops to browse and been some Spanish historical sites to visit while in Ventura so you’re sure to enjoy this beautiful city.